openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

 ### Windows Platform

-Copy the following information to create a `.bat` file and execute it after enabling the debugging application.
+Copy the following information to create a bat file and execute it after enabling the debugging application.

 ```bat
 @echo off